onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-In the script there is no need to specify the <i>node\_modules/.bin/nodemon</i> path to nodemon, because *npm* automatically knows to search for the file from that directory.
+In the script there is no need to specify the *node_modules/.bin/nodemon* path to nodemon, because ***npm*** automatically knows to search for the file from that directory.

 We can now start the server in development mode with the command: